DataDeus/DataDeus/README.md

 - 🔭 I’m currently working on ...
 Computer Viosion projects 👁
 - 🌱 I’m currently learning ...
 Web3 technologies ⚡️
 - 👯 I’m looking to collaborate on ...
 Biohacking, and profiling projects 🚀
-- 🤔 I’m looking for help with ...
+- 🙌🏾 I can offer help with ...
 Community and mentorship 🎤
 - 💬 Ask me about ...
 Data, Music and Culture 🤌🏾
 - 📫 How to reach me: ... godsenteliel@gmail.com ✅
 - 😄 Pronouns: ...
 El - it means God in Hebrew. 👑